aef1004/bactcountr/README.md

 #> 6     3 C     Spleen 0          0                   0          0
 ```

 When the `tidy_CFU` function is used, it puts it into a tidy format.
+The
-The naming/grouping columns are left alone, but the dilution and CFU columns are gathered so that each row of the dataframe represents a single observation.
-Any values in the original dataframe that are labeled as "TNTC" (Too Numerous To Count) are converted to NA columns as they cannot be used to calculate the CFUs.
+naming/grouping columns are left alone, but the dilution and CFU columns
+are gathered so that each row of the dataframe represents a single
+observation.
+Any values in the original dataframe that are labeled as
+“TNTC” (Too Numerous To Count) are converted to NA columns as they
+cannot be used to calculate the CFUs.

 ``` r
 CFU_raw_formatted <- tidy_CFU(CFU_data)